syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### Blend support

-To edit the style and template available in DockingManager, please create the new project in the Blend, the following screenshot is shown as below:
+To edit the style and template available in DockingManager, you can create a new project in the Blend, as shown in the following screenshot.

-The blend project will be created and the new window will get open.
+The blend project is created and the new window is opened.

-Editing Styles and Templates Using Expression Blend
+Editing Styles and Templates Using Expression Blend.

-DockingManager allows to edit the style and template properties r.
-To do this, open your project in blend and the the below screen shows the same.****
+DockingManager allows you to edit the style and template properties.
+To do this, open your project in blend as shown in the following screenshot.

 ![StartScreen](StylingandTemplates_images/StylingandTemplates_img11.jpeg)